HDTV ANTENNAS "Fact or Fiction ?

 HDTV antenna fact or fiction.
 Explore the facts and fiction surrounding so called HDTV antennas.
 Lets separate the facts from the fiction.

 Buyer Beware" We all have heard this a thousand times, yet many consumers continue to purchase products with false or misleading information without further investigating of the facts.
 One case in point is the HDTV antenna.
 Lets separate the facts from the fiction.

 FICTION Special HDTV antennas are necessary to receive the free over the air HDTV/Digital signal.

-FACT HDTV/Digital signal is and will broadcast on the same channel frequencies (VHF and UHF) that traditional analog television has been broadcasting on for years.
-The frequency band will be narrower covering channels 2 through 51.
-See: Real vs. Virtual Channels.
+FACT HDTV/Digital signal are and will broadcast on the same channel frequencies (VHF and UHF) that traditional analog television has been broadcasting on for years.
+See: Real vs. Virtual Channels >.
 There's no such thing as a HDTV antenna.

 FICTION all HDTV/digital signals will be broadcast on the UHF(Ch.14-69) frequency band.

 FACT Not all digital signals are UHF.
 Nearly every television broadcasting market in the U.S. has at least one or more VHF (2-13) channel. requiring a VHF and UHF capable TV antenna.

 See: What's the difference between a VHF antenna and a UHF TV antenna >.